fissehab/Spark_certification/notebooks/Spark RDDs Vs DataFrames vs SparkSQL - Part 4.md

-##  Spark RDDs Vs DataFrames vs SparkSQL - Part 4 : Set Operators
+#### Spark RDDs Vs DataFrames vs SparkSQL - Part 4 : Set Operators

 This is the fourth tutorial on the Spark RDDs Vs DataFrames vs SparkSQL blog post series.
 The first one is available [here](http://datascience-enthusiast.com/Python/DataFramesVsRDDsSpark-Part1.html).
 In the first part, we saw how to retrieve, sort and filter data using Spark RDDs, DataFrames and SparkSQL.
 In the second part [(here)](http://datascience-enthusiast.com/Python/DataFramesVsRDDsVsSQLSpark-Part2.html), we saw how to work with multiple tables in Spark the RDD way, the DataFrame way and with SparkSQL.
 In the third part [(available here)](http://datascience-enthusiast.com/Python/DataFramesVsRDDsVsSQLSpark-Part3.html) of the blog post series, we performed web server log analysis using real-world text-based production logs.
 In this fourth part, we will see set operators in Spark the RDD way, the DataFrame way and the SparkSQL way.

-Also, check out my other recent blog posts with Spark on [Analyzing the Bible and the Quran using Spark](http://datascience-enthusiast.com/Python/analyzing_bible_quran_with_spark.html) and [Spark DataFrames: Exploring Chicago Crimes](http://datascience-enthusiast.com/Python/SparkDataFrames-ExploringChicagoCrimes.html).
+Also, check out my other recent blog posts on Spark on [Analyzing the Bible and the Quran using Spark](http://datascience-enthusiast.com/Python/analyzing_bible_quran_with_spark.html) and [Spark DataFrames: Exploring Chicago Crimes](http://datascience-enthusiast.com/Python/SparkDataFrames-ExploringChicagoCrimes.html).

 The data and the notebooks can be downloaded from my [GitHub repository](https://github.com/fissehab/Spark_certification).